• Skip to primary navigation

 Hibachi Vegetables

-Hibachi Vegetables are made with fresh squash, mushrooms, and onions.
+Hibachi Vegetables are made with fresh yellow squash, zucchini, mushrooms, and onions.
 It is the same Japanese style restaurant version in the comfort of your own home.
 Simple to make and with few ingredients.

-Going to a Japanese steakhouse or hibachi restaurant has always been fun for me.
+Going to a Japanese steakhouse or hibachi restaurant has always been fun.

-I mean what is there not to love about this casual dining experience.
-You get to join a group of friends or strangers around a piping hot flat top grill with a chef preparing your meal in front of you.
-If you’re lucky you will also get to see the chef catch an egg with the top of his hat and some fake condiment squeezed at you.
+I mean what is there not to love about this casual dining experience?
+You get to join a group of friends or strangers around a piping hot flattop grill with a chef preparing your meal in front of you.
+If you’re lucky you will also get to see the chef catch an egg with the top of his hat and some fake condiment being squeezed at you.

-Now, while I love going out to the restaurant to get my hibachi fix, I also love making the same dishes in the comfort of my own home.
-Plus it is not too difficult to create the same meal at home, especially the fresh hibachi vegetables.
+Now, while I love going out to the restaurant to get my hibachi fix.
+I also love making the same dishes in the comfort of my own home.
+Plus it's not difficult to create the same meal at home, especially the fresh hibachi vegetables.

-Hibachi style food is a certain way that Japanese steakhouse type restaurants cook meat, vegetables, and rice.
-The food is usually cooked on high-heat hibachi grills by a chef/cook.
-In the restaurant, the grills are surrounded by seating making dining more of an experience instead of a simple meal.
+Hibachi style food is a certain way that American Japanese steakhouse restaurants, such as Benihana and Kobe, cook meat, vegetables, and rice.
+The food is usually cooked at high heat on hibachi grills by a chef/cook.
+At the hibachi restaurants, the grills are surrounded by seating making dining more of an experience instead of a simple meal.

 The literal meaning of hibachi is fire bowl and you can get the same style of food at home by making it yourself.